 Where mis-spellings are identified, 'sp' at the side of work in the margin will be written for children to correct in their spelling journal.

-Only key words or words relevant to the topic will be identified as incorrect.
+Only key words or words relevant to the topic and those that have been taught will be identified as incorrect.

 Wherever possible, children in KS2 will correct mis-spellings for themselves rather than an adult writing for them.
 They each have a book to attempt spellings in and where incorrect, an adult will correct.
-This book then builds up over time to become a dictionary for the child to refer to.
+This book then builds up overtime to become a dictionary for the child to refer to.
 For younger children, an adult will model correct spellings for children to copy.
 These will be written immediately.